Raijeee/SleepSync/README.md

     return pwd_context.verify(password, hashed)
 ```
 This function will decrypt the passwords on the database and match it with the inputted password to see if it matches.
 This uses the "from passlib.context import CryptContext" library to decrypt the passwords from the database.

+I had trouble with this function as I didn't know how to compare the two inputs together.
+However, with consultance from the library website and my peers, I was able to logically figure out that I needed two attributes in the function, the entered password and the hashed password, and use the .verify function to verify if it matches or not.

 ## Execute Command